 |4 CSCI-181 Principles of Computer Science|

 Minor in Mathematics.
-The minor completes 24 semester hours of mathematics courses above the 108 level with grades of C- or better.
-Requirements include MATH-112 Calculus II, MATH-201 Linear Algebra and MATH-221 Discrete Structures, with at least four semester hours at the 300 level or above.
+The minor completes 24 semester hours of mathematics with grades of C- or better.
+Requirements include MATH-112 Calculus II, MATH-201 Linear Algebra, MATH-221 Discrete Structures, with at least four semester hours at the 300 level or above and 8 semester hours above the 108-level.

 Education course requirements for secondary education are EDUC-101 Introduction to Education and Society, EDUC-102 Historical and Philosophical Foundations of Education, EDUC-250 Educational Psychology, EDUC-260 Introduction to Special Education, EDUC-270 Instruction of Exceptional Students, EDUC-330 Technology in Education, EDUC-350 English Language Learners: Theory and Instruction, EDUC-380 Instructional Design, EDUC-423 Methods of Curriculum, Instruction, and Assessment in Teaching Mathematics, EDUC-479 Principles of Learning and Teaching in Secondary Education, EDUC-483 Differentiated Instruction and Classroom Management in Secondary Education, and the EDUC-500 Student Teaching package (EDUC-501, EDUC-502, EDUC-503, and EDUC-600).

-In addition, secondary education mathematics students complete all of the usual requirements for the mathematics major.
+In addition, secondary education mathematics students complete all of the usual requirements for the mathematics major including a 1 SH MATH-500 Senior Colloquium.
 They must satisfy the "one 300-level or above mathematics course" requirement by taking MATH-331 Geometry.